-What’s more relaxing than hunkering down and watching some of your favourite films?
-Whether this is a one night thing or a week-long marathon (blanket fort optional), your very own lounge room film festival can be a great staycation idea.
-And it’s not hard to make this activity family friendly either – you may think watching kids movies for days on end will melt your brain, but try introducing your kids to some of your favourites from when you were their age.
+What’s more relaxing than hunkering down and watching some of your favourite movies?
+Whether this is a one-night thing or a week-long marathon (blanket fort optional), your very own lounge room film festival can be a great staycation idea.
+And it’s not hard to make this activity family-friendly either – you may think watching kids movies for days on end will melt your brain, but try introducing your kids to some of your favourites from when you were their age.
+Mine was Herbie and Star Wars!
 You can take a trip down memory lane, and the littlies might find a new (err, old) favourite.

 Go on backyard safari

 There’s something a little bit thrilling about camping out and while the only wildlife you’ll likely see in your backyard is a cricket or two, you don’t have to go far to enjoy getting back to nature.
 Pull out the tent, sleeping bags and mozzie spray and transform your backyard into the ultimate wilderness.
+If you don’t have a tent but you do have a trampoline with safety netting, grab a tarp to put on top and voila! you have a makeshift tent for the night and you’re free from mozzies.
 If this is an adult event, add wine and cheese for a classy touch – if the kids are involved, opt for toasted marshmallows, fun outdoor activities or spooky stories told by torchlight.

 Catch some serious R&R

 The best part about a holiday is the chance to relax and unwind.
 But you don’t need to visit a fancy resort or day spa to do this.
 Instead, outfit your own bathroom with your favourite bath oils, a scented candle, some relaxing tunes and a good book (or Netflix).
 You can go all in and treat yourself to a facial, manicure and pedicure, or just soak in the tub for a few hours of me time.
-Note: if you have toddlers, you may have to enlist a partner, grandparent or babysitter to ensure your spa day isn’t interrupted by squeaky ducks and dive bombing!
+Note: if you have children, you may have to enlist a partner to ensure your spa day isn’t interrupted by squeaky ducks and dive bombing!